KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 %N0 = OpExtInstImport NonSemantic.DebugPrintf
 ```

-Debug printf operations can then be specified in any function with the following instruction:
+Debug Printf operations can then be specified in any function with the following instruction:
 `%NN = OpExtInst %void %N0 1 %N1 %N2 %N3` ...
 where:
-* `N0` is the result id of the OpExtInstImport NonSemantic.DebugPrintf
+* `N0` is the result id of the `OpExtInstImport NonSemantic.DebugPrintf`
-* `1` is the opcode of the DebugPrintf instruction in NonSemantic.DebugPrintf
+* `1` is the opcode of the Debug Printf instruction in `NonSemantic.DebugPrintf`
-* `N1` is the result of an OpString containing the format for the debug printf
+* `N1` is the result of an OpString containing the format for the Debug Printf
 * `N2`, `N3`, ... are result ids of scalar and vector values to be printed
-* `NN` is the result id of the debug printf operation.
+* `NN` is the result id of the Debug Printf operation.
 This value is undefined.

 > `OpExtInstImport` of any `NonSemantic*` is properly supported with the `VK_KHR_shader_non_semantic_info` device extension.
 Some older compiler stacks might not handle these unknown instructions well, some will ignore it as desired.